INTRODUCTION

 I agree

-What graduate, what to speak two languages, what your interests it’s the
+What graduate, what to speak two languages, what your interests it’s the conversation and the people.

 I don’t agree